WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Do Inspections on Both the Exterior and Interior

-Don’t wait until you see cracks in the walls or mould growth on the ceiling before you inspect.
-Make it a routine to conduct inspections at least once a year or as needed to stay vigilant against signs of wear, tear, and damage.
+Regular inspections are crucial to catch potential issues early.
+Don’t wait for cracks in the walls or mould growth on the ceiling to appear.
+Make it a habit to inspect your summer house at least once a year to identify signs of wear and tear, and take action before small problems escalate into costly repairs.
 That way, you can take measures before issues get worse.

 Begin by examining the base or foundation to see if it provides the stability you need.
 Next, check for leaks or holes, as these will allow pests to enter and water to seep in.
 Seal any openings you find, including on the windows and doors, with putty or wood filler.
 Allow the sealant to dry and harden up before sanding it flat.

-Check and repair the roof, such as replacing any worn mineral felt or shingles.
+The roof is one of the most vulnerable parts of your summer house and can suffer some wear and tear from harsh weather conditions.
+Inspect the roof regularly for damage, including worn mineral felt or shingles, and repair any issues immediately.
 After a storm in your area, check for damage caused by falling branches and debris.
-This is when most of the big damage happens.
+This is when the majority of damage occurs.

 Tip: If you’re unable to perform the repairs yourself, we recommend hiring an expert to handle the task for you.

-Most garden summerhouses are constructed with wood frames.
-If left untreated, this material can absorb moisture, leading to rot and damage.
+Perhaps the most important maintenance task for a wooden building is treatment, which is achieved by painting it with either wood stain or coloured wood paint.
+If left untreated, timber can absorb moisture, leading to rot and damage.
 Prevent this and enhance your summerhouse protection by applying the right wood treatment.
 Do so as soon as the structure is installed, and repeat once a year for effective moisture repellence.
+It is important to apply a fresh coat even if you can’t see any gaps or flaking, to make sure water can’t possibly seep through.
+This maintenance is also crucial for upholding the manufacturer’s warranty on your summerhouse.

 Tip: Consider investing in a pressure-treated summerhouse for less frequent re-retreatment.
 Read our guide, ‘How Long Does Pressure Treated Wood Last?’ to learn more.